ietf-wg-webtrans/draft-ietf-webtrans-http2/draft-ietf-webtrans-http2.md

 ## Limiting the Number of Simultaneous Sessions {#flow-control-limit-sessions}

-This document defines a SETTINGS_WEBTRANSPORT_MAX_SESSIONS parameter that allows the server to limit the maximum number of concurrent WebTransport sessions on a single HTTP/2 connection.
+This document defines a SETTINGS_WT_MAX_SESSIONS parameter that allows the server to limit the maximum number of concurrent WebTransport sessions on a single HTTP/2 connection.
 The client MUST NOT open more concurrent sessions than indicated by the server SETTINGS parameters.